-Back pain is one of the most common reasons people go to the doctor or miss work and a leading cause of disability worldwide.
-Most people have back pain at least once.
+Back pain is one of the most common reasons people seek medical help or miss work.
+Back pain is a leading cause of disability worldwide.

-Fortunately, you can take measures to prevent or relieve most back pain episodes.
-If prevention fails, simple home treatment and proper body mechanics often will heal your back within a few weeks and keep it functional for the long haul.
+Fortunately, measures can help prevent or relieve most back pain episodes, especially for people younger than age 60.
+If prevention fails, simple home treatment and using the body correctly often will heal the back within a few weeks.
 Surgery is rarely needed to treat back pain.